Simple will vs testamentary trust

 • Both require formal legal requirements to be valid in Australia

-• Your choice depends on your family structure, asset complexity, and distribution goals
+• The choice generally depends on a person's family structure, asset complexity, and distribution goals.

 • Professional guidance can help you understand which approach suits your circumstances